guiglass/LUXOR/questions and answers.md

 # Frequently Asked Questions

+- **Does Luxor "require" SteamVR?**
+  SteamVR is required for tracker support and for interacting with props. *However it is possible to use some basic features on a PC with only a Oculus Quest 2 HMD.*

 - **Can I use Luxor without a HMD?**
   - Yes, it is possible to connect the avatar to a head tracker without the need for an HMD.
 This can be acomplished by configuring a tracker to function as a head tracker in the Tracer Setup menu:
   <p align="center">